AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit8.md.txt

 Creating a 2D array is easy.
 First you must declare the type of an array that you want to create.
 In the example below, we are using `int`.
 Then you use 2 sets of open and closed brackets.
 Create a name for the array... in this case it is `newArray`.
 From there, you will declare it as a new array and define the size of the array.
 The code creates a 2D array with 3 rows and 3 columns, and it initializes all the elements to the default value of 0.

+**NOTE**: When you initialize a 2D array, you must always specify the first dimension(rows), but you do not need to specify the second dimension(columns).

 ```java
 // my preferred initialization method of a 2D array
 int[][] newArray = new int[3][3];